-- Place potatoes around pork loin; roast an additional 45 to 60 minutes, or until pork registers at least 155° on a thermometer.
+- Place the potatoes around the pork loin, and roast an additional 45 to 60 minutes, or until the pork registers at least 155 F on a meat thermometer.